Student Accessibility Services (SAS)

 (SAS was formerly known as Disability Support Programs and Services [DSPS])

-If you have a disability, SAS offers a wide variety of services to support your needs and enhance your educational experience at Sierra College.
-From priority registration and vocational counseling to student education plans and evaluating learning disabilities, SAS has everything you’ll need!
+If you have a disability, Student Accessibility Services (SAS) offers a wide variety of services to support your needs and enhance your educational experience at Sierra College.
+From priority registration and vocational counseling to student education plans and evaluating learning disabilities, SAS has everything you’ll need.

 View accessibility maps at: